 The criteria for cluster center consideration are based on acceptance and rejection ratios.
-Acceptance ratio can be determined by fractions of the potential first cluster center, above which another data point will be accepted.
-Rejection ratio is the condition to reject a data point to be a cluster center, which is obtained from fractions of the potential first cluster center, below which a data point will be rejected as a cluster center.
-We chose 0.5 as the acceptance ratio (which is the default value from MATLAB version 5.3) for the first cluster center.
+Acceptance ratio is the fractions of the potential first cluster center above which another data point will be accepted.
+Rejection ratio is the condition to reject a data point to be a cluster center, obtained from the fraction of the potential first cluster center below which a data point will be rejected as a cluster center.
+We chose 0.5 as the accepted ratio (default value from MATLAB version 5.3) for the first cluster center.
 We chose the rejection ratio (η) between 0.15-0.5 to derive other cluster centers.
 The resulting rejection ratios from various cluster centers were used to compare and evaluate the component classification.
-The procedure for grouping 50 data point clusters { X_1 , X_2 , X_3 ,..., $X{n=50}$ } in the training set is described below.
+The procedure for grouping 50 data point clusters $\{X_1, X_2, X_3, ..., X{n=50}\}$ in the training set is described below.

-1. Compute the initial potential value for each data point (x_i)
+1) Compute the initial potential value for each data point (x_i)